yozorahoshikuzu/yozorahoshikuzu/README.md

 I'm a self-taught programmer with a passion for high-performance GPU programming and realtime graphics.

-I work extensively with C++, Rust, and Slang.
-When creating graphics, my graphics API of choice is Vulkan.

 I like using bleeding-edge technology.

 # languages